-What matters to you is it halal food or the yummy crispy fast food at KFC ( that is not halal).
-If both conditions are significant, then you are unlucky because your favorite fast food point is not offering halal food.
+What matters more to you; is it halal food or the yummy crispy fast food at KFC ( that is not halal)?
+If both conditions are significant, then you are unlucky because your favorite fast food point is not fulfilling them.

-In India a Bhopal-based journalist Anam Ibrahim did an independence research and found that traditional fast food outlet KFC was deceiving its customers by using non-halal chicken in its food products and using the halal certificates that were fake, reported Times Headline.
+In India, a Bhopal-based journalist Anam Ibrahim did an independent research and found that traditional fast food outlet KFC was deceiving its customers by using non-halal chicken in its food products and using the halal certificates that were fake, reported Times Headline.

-At KFC outlet in DB Mall Bhopal, he asked the manager to show the halal certificate, upon his request manager showed him certificate issued by the Mufti Anwar Khan of Bombay to Venky’s company that slaughtered 1000 chickens on a daily basis.
-He later found that contract of the KFC with Venky’s company had expired three years ago.
+At KFC outlet in DB Mall Bhopal, she asked the manager to show the halal certificate, upon his request manager showed him certificate issued by the Mufti Anwar Khan of Bombay to Venky’s company that slaughtered 1000 chickens on a daily basis.
+She later found that contract of the KFC with Venky’s company had expired three years ago.

 How is it possible for a company to provide huge quantity of halal chicken when it has license to slaughter only 1000 chickens per day.

-Ibrahim not only lodged a FIR against the KFC outlet but also raise his voice to make the people aware.
-As a protest, he not only wrote a letter to Prime Minister Narendra Modi, Home ministry, Ministry of External affairs, religious scholars but also to the American President Barack Obama and state heads of the 47 other countries.
+Ibrahim not only lodged a FIR against the KFC outlet but also raised her voice to make the people aware.
+As a protest, she not only wrote a letter to Prime Minister Narendra Modi, Home ministry, Ministry of External affairs, religious scholars but also to the American President Barack Obama and state heads of the 47 other countries.

 According to reports, 90% of Pakistanis consume non-halal products knowingly or unknowingly.
 We wonder if the Punjab food authority also inquires from the restaurants whether the food provided by them is Halal or non-halal.